kanyun157/tuxracer-vr/README.md

 * Don't rotate the rift if using extended mode.
 Keep it in its default portrait mode.
 * On Linux, the Oculus SDK only supports extended mode.. whether using Xinerama or as separate displays via the DISPLAY environment variable.
 * Please make sure your oculusd or ovrd service is running and issue src/etr from the root build directory.
-* Use the F9 key to toggle to the rift and back.
+* Use F2 or F9 key to toggle to the rift and back.
  * If you get poor <75 fps performance, try disabling vsync in the configuration file.
   * To disable vsync, in the ~/.etr/options file change '[no_vsync] 0' to '[no_vsync] 1'
 * Sometimes if the rift is turned off and back on while Xorg is running, judder starts and I havn't found a way to make it go away without an X shutdown and restart w/ the Rift on.